jspm/jspm.org/index.md

 ## Package Optimization

-All packages on jspm.dev are optimized with a RollupJS code splitting build, and this optimization has been [precomputed for all npm packages](/jspm-dev-release#building-all-of-npm).
+All packages on jspm.dev are optimized served with a RollupJS code splitting build.

-Whenever a new package is published to npm it is immediately processed by jspm and made available on jspm.dev.
-This usually takes only a few minutes from the time of publishing.

 Packages with only a main entry point will be loaded as a single module served at the direct URL of the package - `https://jspm.dev/npm:pkg@x.y.z`.